 I called Deborah (not home).
-I nearly posted to the Vintage Fashion Guild asking for help.
+I nearly posted to vintage groups asking for help.
 But then I remembered the glorious wealth of tutorials available on YouTube.

 I typed "Fixing a Vintage Zipper" in the search box and watched this video, which confirmed what I'd thought I remembered.
 Then, I gave it a try.

 Here's how the zipper looked before I started: